miekg/dnsv2/README.md

 If you get a message (with compressed) RR in the additional section and you replace the answer section all those compression pointers may now be broken.

+> To solve this in others like it: we decompress received messages by default.
+Making those can only be done
+> once a Msg is been finished and calling Compress().

 ## TODO

 - finish parsing MX, A and OPT